joesfer/Voronoi-Shattering/README.txt

 		Build the plugin using visual studio or make.

-		This will find the precompiled renderLib and build the .mll plugin under <shatter_folder>/bin
+		Note the solution will contain 3 projects: CoreLib, RenderLib and Shatter, which need to be built in that order.
+If the process succeeds, the resulting .mll plugin file will be located under <shatter_folder>/bin

 	- Load the .mll file in Maya's plugin manager.

+	- Run the provided MEL script for an example on how to use the plugin